Audit partners

-A copy-paste prompt that pulls every unpaid partner invoice from the Everflow API, diagnoses the reason for each one (missing billing info, below minimum threshold, payment method failure, or scheduled for tonight's run), and returns a table your finance team can act on.
+Pulls every unpaid partner invoice, diagnoses the reason for each one (missing billing info, below minimum threshold, payment method failure, or scheduled for tonight's run), and returns a table your finance team can act on.
 Runs in under 2 minutes.
 No pivot tables, no hunting across three screens.

 Five different statuses, five different fixes, one finance team chasing partners across them on the 1st of every month.
-Invoice questions surface in 41% of Everflow customer calls (3,257 of 7,927) and across 654 distinct accounts in the last nine months.
+Invoice questions surface in roughly 2 in 5 customer conversations.
 The Everflow UI lets you check each partner one at a time.
 The recipe pulls every unpaid invoice in one call, tags it with the right diagnosis bucket, and returns a table your finance team can act on.

 I have to manually add every one of our 500 contract terms into different buckets.
 And then it breaks.
 So I've redone this report a fair few times.
 This is something that's a real monthly pain point for me.